Pierce College Facade

 - Deborah Duarte, LAUSD Regional Transportation Manager

 Why PACE?
-Fast track your education!
+Fast-track your education!

 • PACE students can take regular Pierce classes and PACE classes.
 This gives students access to more class options.